 SPH Zombie Apocalypse 2014Library Learning Resource Center

-The Zombie Apocalypse educational program, a public health awareness and preparedness scenario originally developed by the U.S. Centers for Disease Control.
+The Zombie Apocalypse educational program is a public health awareness and preparedness scenario originally developed by the U.S. Centers for Disease Control.
 It utilizes a zombie-related disaster simulation to actively engage participants in emergency preparedness and response.
-SPH adapted the exercise for an all-new experience here at the school.
-It was truly all-new!
+SPH has adapted the exercise for an all-new experience.

 Contact: For more information, contact Dr. Eden Wells at firstname.lastname@example.org or call 734-647-5306.